SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

 In order, these dependencies do the following:
 1. Adds a dependency on version `6.9.12` of the [ArduinoJson](https://registry.platformio.org/libraries/bblanchon/ArduinoJson) library by `bblanchon`.
-This library was uploaded to the platformio [package registry](https://registry.platformio.org/search) which contains many popular libraries intended for use with platformio.
+This library was uploaded to the PlatformIO [package registry](https://registry.platformio.org/search) which contains many popular libraries intended for use with platformio.
 2. Adds a dependency to a git repo located at `https://github.com/Some/Dependency` and